o2r-project/erc-spec/docs/spec/index.md

 - `*+xml`
 - `*+json`

-### .ercignore file

 The ERC MAY contain a file named `.ercignore` in the base directory.
 Its purpose is to provide a way to efficiently exclude files and directories from validation.
 This is useful for an implementation of the ERC spec that automates validation.
 If this file is present, any files and directories within the outer container which match the patterns within the file `.ercignore` will be excluded from the validation process.
+The validation MUST NOT fail when files listed in `.ercignore` are failing comparison.

-The file must be UTF-8 (without BOM) encoded.
+The file MUST be UTF-8 (without BOM) encoded.
 The newline-separated patterns in the file MUST be [Unix shell globs](https://en.wikipedia.org/wiki/Glob_(programming)).

 ## Security considerations